PTI to launch economic reforms plan: Gill

 He said that myopic elements objected when Imran Khan raised the slogan, while some of them also criticised him for establishment of Langar Khanas [free food centres] and Panahgahs [shelter homes].

-He said the government was working in a systematic manner and in the first phase, its focus was on provision of food to the downtrodden people.
+He said the government was working in a systemic manner and in the first phase, its focus was on provision of food to the downtrodden people.

 Comparing Imran Khan with other leaders like Asif Ali Zardari and Nawaz Sharif, he said there was a hell of difference.
 Asif Zardari and Nawaz Sharif both had their roots outside Pakistan.
 They come to Pakistan only to rule the country and go back as soon as they are rejected by masses.